 Can great be the enemy of good?
 If you only show your images on 500px, you might be thrilled about its presentation and the versatility of the platform.
 The customer service might be outstanding.
 But are non-photographers seeing it, or just fellow shutterbugs?
 Are you just preaching to the choir?
 Sometimes a good image that is seen by a thousand potential clients will do you more good than the warm camaraderie and even praise from the community of shutterbugs.
 Of course, this might divide the hobbyists from professionals, but both can learn about what the most popular photo platform has to say about where images are being taken.

 Another important point to be made.
 This is not a list of subjects, it's a list of general locations.
 So don't expect it to be super-specific.
+Even if they come off at exorbitant travelling charges, you can find secured lenders on comparison sites and procure loans.
 If you're curious about any of the subjects, you can also check out Buzzfeed's list with samples of Instagram photos here.
 Or you can probably just type a hashtag into Instagram and get the same effect.

 We'll delve into the first half of the list (ranked alphabetically by state, not by popularity of location) this time, and the rest next month.
 All the commentary is my own and not the opinion of any other writers or the editorial board of Improve Photography.
 So if I mock your home State please remember two things.
 First, constructive criticism comes from a place of love.
 Second, be glad you're not Kentucky.